NEW RULES for SUMMER CAMPS

 - Your child’s classroom Instructor and Education Assistant will ONLY be working with your child’s cohort in any calendar week.

-- We are moving the camps from G.C.Huston to the School, the Boathouse and the Auditorium in Town Hall as well as some satellite camps in Paisley.
+- We are moving the camps from G.C.Huston to the School and the Boathouse, as well as some satellite camps in Paisley.

 - Each of these spaces has a separate entrance and bathroom that ensures that camp cohorts will not mix.